-icon, an audio trigger widget will be added to your Virtual Console.
+When clicking on the ficon, an audio trigger widget will be added to your Virtual Console.

 The widget's graphics area shows live monitoring of the captured audio, displaying a number of spectrum bars and a volume bar.

 On the bottom you can see the range of frequencies analyzed by QLC+